WorkingRobot/EXDViewer/README.md

 docker pull ghcr.io/workingrobot/exdviewer-web:main
 docker run -p 8080:80 ghcr.io/workingrobot/exdviewer-web:main
 ```
 Then open [http://localhost:8080](http://localhost:8080) in your browser.
-Give it a few minutes to download the latest game version, and set the API url to `http://localhost:8080/api` in the settings.
+Give it a few seconds to load the latest game version, and set the API url to `http://localhost:8080/api` in the settings.

 ## What Are EXD Files?